Horses in Cuba: First arrivals

-Cuba's native population was quickly won over by the Spanish colonists, and horse and cattle breeding quickly sowed.
+Cuba's native population was quickly won over by the Spanish colonists, and horse and cattle breeding quickly grew.
 The first horses, a dozen or so, were landed in 1511 by the ships of Diego Velázquez de Cuéllar from the island of Hispaniola, the first to be colonized by the Spanish.
 Velázquez de Cuéllar himself declares that the purpose of these few horses was to "impose respect" on the local population, to make the conquest easier.
 Like the mules and donkeys, these animals were destined for military use.

 Conqueror Pánfilo de Narváez was the only real rider among the Spanish colonists who arrived in 1511.
 The expensive mare he rode was luxuriously caparisoned and carried a bard adorned with small bells.
 According to chronicler Herrera, the Arawaks were highly impressed by this mare, "very frightened to see such a large animal that they had never seen before", carrying a man and performing movements under his control.
-The presence of this rider and his mount proved decisive in the Spanish' first victories in Cuba, and against Arawak raids.
+The presence of this rider and his mount proved decisive in the Spaniards' first victories in Cuba, and against Arawak raids.
 The Cuban Indians had no tradition of using working animals, either to carry or to pull.
 Perhaps they initially perceived riders as forming a single entity with their horses.

 More horses arrived on the island of Cuba over time, but some of them escaped human control, becoming semi-wild again.
-In contact with these masterless horses, the Arawaks lost their initial fear of these large animals, learned to control and use them, and eventually became excellent rider.
-The cacique (tribal chief) Hatuey, fleeing the oppression of his people on the island of Hispaniola, lands in Cuba and for a time leads raids targeting Spanish horses.
+In contact with these masterless horses, the Arawaks lost their initial fear of these large animals, learned to control and use them, and eventually became excellent riders.
+The cacique (tribal chief) Hatuey, fleeing the oppression of his people on the island of Hispaniola, landed in Cuba and for a time led raids targeting Spanish horses.
 This led to the enactment of a local law strictly prohibiting natives from owning a horse and saddle, and from practicing horseback riding.
 This law remained in force for over a century in Cuba, until the lack of European agricultural labor and the demand for Vaqueros to work with cattle led to its abolition.